 Enterprise Architecture development involves defining current state architecture, planning for future state architecture, evaluating different scenarios, and developing orientation points, processes, and principles for the architecture.
 The concept usually contains both a framework and a process of developing and implementing the EA.
 Its development and implementation must be managed and governed and focus its attention on the requirements of the business.

-As indicated in the study, 62 % Enterprise Architecture programs report to IT leadership, this means that Enterprise Architecture development is seen predominately as a component of IT within most of the organizations .
+As indicated in the study, 62 % of Enterprise Architecture programs report to IT leadership, which means that Enterprise Architecture development is seen predominately as a component of IT within most of the organizations.
 It is a responsibility to deliver the right Enterprise Architecture to accomplish a company’s strategic goals and objectives by streamlining its information technology infrastructure.